EquiCoin-official/EquiDEX-v1-core/README.md

 ## Bug bounty

-This repository is subject to the Uniswap V3 bug bounty program, per the terms defined [here](./bug-bounty.md).
+This repository is subject to the EquiDEX v1 bug bounty program, per the terms defined [here](./bug-bounty.md).

 ## Local deployment